Oswaldo Moreno, Ph.D.

 Graduate Research Assistant - 5th Year Ph.D.
 Student

 Cindy Hernandez (she/they/ella/elles) is a Ph.D. student in VCU's Counseling Psychology Doctoral Program.
 Before VCU, Cindy received her bachelor's degree in Psychology with a minor in Communication Studies from the University of Florida.
-Their research interests are in the areas of mental health disparities within the Latine community, immigration and policy-related trauma, resilience, advocacy, and identity formation in Latine immigrants.
-While at La Esperanza, Cindy was awarded a F31 Ruth L. Kirschstein Predoctoral Individual National Research Service Award to Promote Diversity in Health-Related Research from the National Institute of Drug Abuse.
-The title of her F31 is "The Role of caregiver-adolescent Interpersonal and Cultural Factors on Latinx Adolescent Tobacco Use: A mixed-methods Study."
-Overall, Cindy is invested in increasing accessibility to higher education and mental health services for the Hispanic/Latine community and advocating for immigrant rights.
+While at La Esperanza, Cindy was awarded a F31 Ruth L. Kirschstein Predoctoral Individual National Research Service Award from the National Institute of Drug Abuse.
+The title of her F31 is "The role of caregiver-adolescent Interpersonal and cultural factors on Latinx adolescent tobacco use: A mixed-methods Study."

 Geovani Munoz